NewFolder6/de_timer/README.md

    ```

 2. **Launch the Application**:
-   - Download the .exe executable from the lastest release, and just double click it!
+   - Download the .exe executable from the lastest release
-   - Run the timer application
+   - Run the de_timer application
    - The overlay will automatically connect to CS2 when a match starts
    - the program might say that it is unsafe or whatever, but when it pops up, just click "more details" and "run anyway"